School bus: Community outreach

-Law enforcement
+Law enforcement use

 Larger police agencies may own police buses derived from school bus bodies for a number of purposes.
 Along with buses with high-capacity seating serving as officer transports (in large-scale deployments), other vehicles derived from buses may have little seating, serving as temporary mobile command centers; these vehicles are built from school bus bodyshells and fitted with agency-specified equipment.

 Prisoner transport vehicles are high-security vehicles used to transport prisoners; a school bus bodyshell is fitted with a specially designed interior and exterior with secure windows and doors.

 Uses of retired school buses

 As of 2016, the average age of a school bus in the United States is 9.3 years.
 School buses can be retired from service due to a number of factors, including vehicle age or mileage, mechanical condition, emissions compliance, or any combination of these factors.
 In some states and provinces, school bus retirement is called for at specific age or mileage intervals, regardless of mechanical condition.
 In recent years, budget concerns in many publicly funded school districts have necessitated that school buses be kept in service longer.

 When a school bus is retired from school use, it can see a wide variety of usage.
 While a majority are scrapped for parts and recycling (a requirement in some states), better-running examples are put up for sale as surplus vehicles.
 Second-hand school buses are sold to such entities as churches, resorts or summer camps; others are exported to Central America, South America, or elsewhere.
 Other examples of retired school buses are preserved and restored by collectors and bus enthusiasts; collectors and museums have an interest in older and rarer models.
-Additionally, restored school buses appear alongside other period vehicles in television or film.
+Additionally, restored school buses appear alongside other period vehicles in television and film.

 When a school bus is sold for usage outside of student transport, NHTSA regulations require that its identification as a school bus be removed.
 To do so, all school bus lettering must be removed or covered while the exterior must be painted a color different than school bus yellow; the stop arm(s) and warning lamps must be removed or disabled.